awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. From the AWS CodeDeploy menu, choose **On\-premises instances**\.
+1. In the navigation pane, expand **Deploy**, and choose **On\-premises instances**\.

-1. In the list of on\-premises instances, choose the arrow next to the on\-premises instance you want to tag\.
+1. In the list of on\-premises instances, choose name of the on\-premises instance you want to tag\.

-1. In the list of tags, select or type the desired tag key and tag value\.
-After you type the tag key and tag value, another row appears\.
+1. In the list of tags, select or enter the desired tag key and tag value\.
+After you enter the tag key and tag value, another row appears\.
 You can repeat this for up to 10 tags\.
-To remove a tag, choose the delete icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/images/delete-triggers-x.png)\)\.
+To remove a tag, choose **Remove**\.

 1. After you have added tags, choose **Update Tags**\.